ansyblenetwork/aquietlife/_posts/2021-06-29-trading-theses.md

 ---
-title: "Opportunism, capital efficiency, and diversification: The principles of trading"
+title: "Principles of trading: Opportunism, capital efficiency, and diversification"
 ---

 Every trading decision should be backed by a thesis.
-I group my theses into three categories:
+My theses always seem to be backed by one or more of the following three principles:

 1. Opportunism,
 2. Capital efficiency,